Some of our services have changed. Please see our services page for more details

 The Fair Work Convention was established in 2015 to provide independent advice to Scottish Ministers.
 Its remit is to drive forward fair work in Scotland, which supports the broader, fundamental principles of good work, and it developed a Fair Work Framework to support this.

 The Fair Work Framework sets out what fair work means in Scotland.
-The framework is comprised of five dimensions
+The framework is comprised of 5 dimensions:

 • effective voice – having a say at work and being listened to can improve the experience of work as well as improve organisational performance